YusukeIwaki/playwright-ruby-client/documentation/docs/api/element_handle.md

 Returns when the element satisfies the `state`.
 Depending on the `state` parameter, this method waits for one of the [actionability](https://playwright.dev/python/docs/actionability) checks to pass.
 This method throws when the element is detached while waiting, unless waiting for the `"hidden"` state.
-- `"visible"` Wait until the element is [visible](https://playwright.dev/python/docs/actionability).
+- `"visible"` Wait until the element is [visible](https://playwright.dev/python/docs/actionability#visible).
-- `"hidden"` Wait until the element is [not visible](../actionability.md#visible) or↵[not attached](https://playwright.dev/python/docs/actionability).
+- `"hidden"` Wait until the element is [not visible](https://playwright.dev/python/docs/actionability#visible) or [not attached](https://playwright.dev/python/docs/actionability#attached).
 Note that waiting for hidden does not throw when the element detaches.
-- `"stable"` Wait until the element is both [visible](../actionability.md#visible) and↵[stable](https://playwright.dev/python/docs/actionability).
+- `"stable"` Wait until the element is both [visible](https://playwright.dev/python/docs/actionability#visible) and [stable](https://playwright.dev/python/docs/actionability#stable).
-- `"enabled"` Wait until the element is [enabled](https://playwright.dev/python/docs/actionability).
+- `"enabled"` Wait until the element is [enabled](https://playwright.dev/python/docs/actionability#enabled).
-- `"disabled"` Wait until the element is [not enabled](https://playwright.dev/python/docs/actionability).
+- `"disabled"` Wait until the element is [not enabled](https://playwright.dev/python/docs/actionability#enabled).
-- `"editable"` Wait until the element is [editable](https://playwright.dev/python/docs/actionability).
+- `"editable"` Wait until the element is [editable](https://playwright.dev/python/docs/actionability#editable).
 If the element does not satisfy the condition for the `timeout` milliseconds, this method will throw.

 ## wait_for_selector